semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

-The `sem edit` command works for `projects`, `secrets`, `notifications` and `dashboards` and allows you to edit the YAML representation of these resources using your favorite text editor.
+The `sem edit` command works for `projects`, `secrets`, `notifications` and `dashboards` and allows you to edit the YAML representation of these resources using your configured text editor.

 The `sem edit` command does not support the `job` resource type.

 #### sem edit examples

-The following command will edit an existing `secret` that is named `my-secret` and will automatically run your favorite text editor:
+The following command will edit an existing `secret` that is named `my-secret` and will automatically run your configured text editor:

 ``` bash
 sem edit secret my-secret